fusion-energy/openmc_plot/README.md

 # Install

+First you will need to [install OpenMC](https://docs.openmc.org/en/stable/quickinstall.html)

-OpenMC_plot can be install directly from the Python package index (PyPi) using pip.
+OpenMC_plot can then be install directly from the Python package index (PyPi) using pip.

 ```
 pip install openmc_plot